aiven/devportal/docs/platform/howto/project-support-center.rst

 Aiven is committed to providing excellent and responsive support to all of our customers.
 We are constantly monitoring our services 24/7 and rapidly addressing any anomalies.

 In addition to our standard support, we offer three additional tiers that include faster response times and phone support.
-For more information about support plans, please see `Aiven support details page <https://aiven.io/support-services>`_ or contact ``sales@aiven.io`` to discuss premium support.
+For more information about support plans, please see `Aiven support details page <https://aiven.io/support-services>`_ or contact sales@Aiven.io to discuss premium support.

-You can create and track support tickets in the Project Support Center in the Aiven Console.
+You can create and track support tickets in the Project Support Center in the `Aiven Console <https://console.aiven.io/>`_.

 Create a support ticket
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To create support tickets in the Aiven Console:
+To create support tickets in the `Aiven Console <https://console.aiven.io/>`_:

 #.
 Click **Support** to open the Project Support Center.
 #.
 Click **Open support ticket**.